-Although the human body has evolved to enable us to complete a variety of tasks, we still need to take care we don’t push it to breaking point.
+Although the human body has evolved to enable us to complete a variety of tasks.
+But we still need to take care we don’t push it to breaking point.

 Here are a few top tips from Shrewsbury Chiropractic Clinic on how to prevent a bad back.

-· Keep your head and shoulders directly above your waist and ensure the object you are carrying is as close to you as possible – no twisting.
+- Keep your head and shoulders directly above your waist.
+Ensure the object you are carrying is as close to you as possible – no twisting.

-· Never keep the knees straight, as this will lead to over-stretching and damage to your back and never lift while twisting from the waist.
+- Never keep the knees straight.
+This will lead to over-stretching and damage to your back and never lift while twisting from the waist.

 - Try and lift with a ‘broad base’, so your feet are about shoulder width apart or more.
 This will make you more stable.

 - Don’t lift with your arms straight out, keep the elbows bent and to your side to minimise the stress on your back.

 - Make sure you balance or secure the weight before you start moving.
 (It is easier to carry a bowling ball in a bowling ball bag than in large cardboard box where it can roll around.)

 - You also need to be careful when you are putting the object down, as this is just as likely to cause a back injury.